 The C 63 S is the true drivers' car.
 AMG has worked hard on the suspension and steering, to deliver the sort of composure and engagement that drivers of the standard C-Class can only dream of.
 For the ultimate AMG C-Class experience though, drivers should head towards the Coupe models as they have their own bespoke rear axle and suspension settings.

-Petrol buyers may want to look to the C 200 model though, which uses an all-new, turbocharged 1.5-litre four-cylinder 48-volt mild hybrid setup.
+The C 200 model uses a 1.5-litre four-cylinder 48-volt mild-hybrid setup.
 There’s 181bhp on tap plus engine shut-down and coast capabilities.
 181bhp is more than enough to hustle the C-Class along at a respectable rate, with 0-62mph completed in 7.7 seconds.
 The 48-volt engine cut-out works seamlessly for fuel-free and almost undetectable coasting on motorways, helping to keep the model’s CO2 figure down.